python-botogram/botogram/docs/api/bot.rst

       :param int chat: The ID of the chat which should receive the photo.
-      :param str path: The path to the voice message :param str caption The caption of the video
+      :param str path: The path to the voice message
+      :param str caption: The caption of the voice message
       :param int duration: The message duration, in seconds
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object extra: An extra reply interface object to attach